-I spent 17 days last May touring Europe, visiting Belgium, the Czech Republic, Germany, Greece, The Netherlands, Romania and Poland – all with varying climates.
+Last May, I spent 17 days touring Europe — visiting Belgium, the Czech Republic, Germany, Greece, the Netherlands, Romania, and Poland (all with varying climates).
 Because I was on a plane near every other day, I wanted to pack light.
 Six months before my trip, a friend of mine had traveled to India for ten days only bringing the clothes on her back, enough underwear, and an extra shirt.
 While I wasn’t ready for such extreme minimalist packing, it inspired me to cut down my bag to what I actually needed.

 While packing, I had to consider the typical fashion and culture of the places I was going.
 After doing some research, I discovered that many of the places had high dress standards and what I wear on a typical day would be rude.
 For example, it’s considered rude to wear sweatpants or workout gear in public in the Netherlands and Belgium.

 Pick-pocketing is also a huge issue in Europe and something to consider when packing.
 I wanted to blend in as much as possible in order to avoid being targeted.
 I learned that there are a few things that make you stand out as a tourist, just from your dress.
 Things like tennis shoes and t-shirts point out to any European that you are there to see the sights.

 Here are some tips to make your European packing experience simpler:

 Pack mostly grey-scales.

 Wearing grey scales and earth tones allows you to blend into a typical European crowd.
 In the places I visited, it was rare to see pops of color among Europeans.
 Only in Poland was it normal to see colorfully dressed people going about their daily lives.
 It’s important to consider the fashion of an area if you’re trying to blend in.
 Because Europeans have a slightly higher standard of dress than the streets of San Francisco, I packed clothes that I would typically wear to work, a v-neck, button downs, black pants, etc.